GenericEntity/interpreter-go/README.md

 ## License
 Note: A lot of the code in this repository follows the code presented in the book very closely.
 The main differences are a slightly nicer testing framework, a flag to interpret from a file, and support for escape characters in strings.

-Thorsten Ball licensed his code under the MIT license, His license file has been reproduced here as the file `LICENSES/LICENSE_THORSTEN_BALL`.
+Thorsten Ball licensed his code under the MIT license.
+His license file has been reproduced here as the file `LICENSES/LICENSE_THORSTEN_BALL`.